laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ### Medium prio

 - When changing the model => workouts will be lost because the parsing will fail.
 Make sure there's a mapping mechanism in place.
+  You need to provide the app version no. on the workout.
+So you can map them corrrectly.
 - Refactor appState.
 Remove provider.
 Needs to be done with streams.
 A lot cleaner and more performance.
   You don't want a widget listening to 3 VMs here.
 It worked before the latest refactor but was very gimmicky with provider.
 With streams this will be a lot clearer.
 You want AppState => Workout_VM => General/Hold/Extra.